 Have been postponing this post for quite some time.
-Cannot really conclude on the reason though.
-Getting into the Asian College Of Journalism (ACJ) was one of the happier moments of the past one year but the fact that I was not going there made it bittersweet.
-Nevertheless, here is a post on the entire process and what I have taken from the whole experience.
+Not sure why though.
+Getting into the Asian College Of Journalism (ACJ) was one of the happier moments of the past one year but the fact that I was not going there made it bitter-sweet.
+Nevertheless, here is a post about the entire process and what I took away from the whole experience.

 I stumbled upon ACJ during one of my marathon browsing sessions late last year.
-To be honest, had not heard of it till then.
+To be honest, I had not heard of it until then.
 But, as I got access to more information about it, I was only impressed.
 I have always been fascinated by journalists.
 There is something very special about having the ability to tell stories to people and make an impact.
-Every news item is a story – something I learned during the interview process.
 I remember being glued to the television when Barkha Dutta covered the Kargil conflict and listening to Prannoy Roy’s analysis during elections.
 These people have a kind of power and responsibility which I found very exciting.
 I really wanted to be in their shoes, but, never had the focus or the guts to think about making it a professional choice.
-I mean isn’t studying engineering and then getting a decent paying job in an IT firm so much more easier/comfortable.
+I mean isn’t studying engineering and then getting a decent paying job in an IT firm so much more easier/comfortable?
 Sure is, but, I never really enjoyed my work.
 That coupled with the fact that I knew I had a good shot at this course, encouraged me to send in my application.

-Fortunately, a lot of people pooped as badly as me :).
+Fortunately, I didn’t do as bad as I thought I did.
 So, I got called for the interview at the ACJ campus in Chennai.
 I knew I had a real shot at this thing and prepared to the best of my ability.
 But, general awareness is something that you build over time and do not mug up at any instant.
 Having said that, it is always better to recollect things especially if you have an attention span as small as mine.
-I reached the ACJ campus after a bit of a struggle given I am new to the city and how difficult it is to communicate with auto drivers in Chennai.
-You feel like they are abusing you :).
+I reached the ACJ campus after a bit of a struggle given I was new to the city and how difficult it is to communicate with auto drivers in Chennai.
 I entered the campus with mixed expectations but was pleasantly surprised to see how small and cosy it was.
 It looked like a niche college – which it is.
 I tried to study the group and the only positive conclusion I could draw was that – none of them came from an engineering background.

 I came out confused because, although the interview had gone well, the concerns and points raised by the panel, made me think real hard.
 But, I decided to postpone the thinking till the results came out.
 Luckily, I did get in and got my first choice as well – Broadcast Journalism.
 But, just like the wise panel, my parents were also not totally convinced.
 They felt that it was quite a big risk and the whole point of studying so hard to get a good rank and then join a good college would be lost if I steered my career away in another direction , so early on.
 Fair points and eventually, even I decided that journalism could wait.
 There is no age limit for the course and if my interest and passion is sustained after a few years, I could always give it another shot.
 So, if anyone is really keen on journalism and has the support to go through with it, then there is no better college than ACJ – atleast for Broadcast and New Media.